- [Basic characteristics]

 The four vacuum tubes of the electronics unit are early Wehrmacht-tubes of type RV 12 P 4000.
 They are inserted "head-first" into the top of the electronics box.
 No need to open the box or do any other disassembly.
 Using four identical standard tubes simplifies maintenance logistics: only one type to stock.
 They can also be quickly swapped during troubleshooting.
 The built-in voltmeter can be used to check the voltage of the external battery or power-supply, and also verify the anode voltage from the motor-generator.
 Verification at system level is also simple: the Feld-Hell locally prints the text that it sends.
 This covers almost the entire end-to-end system!
 All electronic components inside the electronics box (resistors, capacitors, diodes, inductors, transformers, connector pins, etc.) are marked with a number that corresponds to the component or wire number in the schematic.
 A big help during shop-maintenance!
 Of course, the extreme simplicity of the Hell-printer system (compared to conventional teleprinters of the era) also contributed to excellent suitability of the Feld-Hell for field-operation.

 The standard Feld-Hell set has the Siemens-Halske model designator T.typ.58.
 The Wehrmacht referred to this set by the designator Tbs 24a-32, where Tbs is short for Typenbildschreiber (another name for Hellschreiber), and 24a-32 is the Wehrmacht Zeichnungnummer.
 More about this on the "Markings on Feld-Hell" page.
-The basic design of the Feld-Hell was done by the Hell company.
+The reference of the Luftwaffe's Luftnachrichten (signal corps) used the reference Ln 562 and Ln 5562 for the Feld-Hell set with its peripherals ("Feldfernschreiber Satz"), ref.
+13. The basic design of the Feld-Hell was done by the Hell company.
 The primary manufacturer of the set was the Siemens-Halske company in Berlin, who industrialized the design.
 However, the Radio H. Mende & Co.
 GmbH company in Dresden built over 4000 sets - again, see the "Markings on Feld-Hell" page.
 Note that the Hell company also designed and built its own Feld-Hel machine.
 It had the Wehrmacht designator Tbs 24b-32, and was similar to the standard Tbs 24a-32, but with some operational refinements.
 The Hell company's model "MS3" and "MS5" "Feld" Morseschreiber machines are the equivalent Morse-telegraphy printer-only sets of the Wehrmacht.

 The ubiquitous Feld-Hellschreiber shown and described above, is in fact the second generation!
 The photo below shows the first generation Feld-Hell, combined with a ca. 1932/33 portable Telefunken receiver model Spez.
 445 Bs to the far left of it.
 This radio was the predecessor of the famous Torn.E.b.